inventables/x-carve-instructions/upgrade/step5/index.md

 <h3>Z-Probe Relocation Bracket <em>(Optional)</em></h3>

-If you have a Z-Probe connector attached to your X-Axis carriage, You must install a relocation bracket for the connector so that it doesn't interfere with the installation of the rails on either side of the Z-axis makerslide.
+If you have a Z-Probe connector attached to your X-Axis carriage, You must install a relocation bracket for the connector so that it doesn't interfere with the installation of the arm brackets on either side of the Z-axis makerslide.
 Start by gathering the relocation bracket, an M5x10mm flat head cap screw, an M5 washer, and an M5 nylon locking nut.

 <img src="jpfs_DSC3546.jpg">